mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : An endpoint that sends media in RTP packets and might send or receive RTCP packets.

 Stream:
 : The term "stream" is ambiguous.
-Without a qualifier, "stream" could refer to a QUIC STREAM frame, as defined in {{!RFC9000}}, or a series of QUIC STREAM frames in a single stream, or a series of RTP packets encapsulated in QUIC STREAM frames.
-If not explicitly qualified, the term "STREAM" in this document refers to a QUIC STREAM frame, and "stream" in this document refers to one or more RTP packets encapsulated in QUIC STREAM frames.
-This document also uses the term "RoQ stream" as a short form of "one or more RTP packets encapsulated in QUIC STREAM frames".
+Without a qualifier, "stream" could refer to a QUIC stream, as defined in {{!RFC9000}}, a series of media samples, or a series of RTP packets.
+If not explicitly qualified, the term "stream" in this document refers to a QUIC stream and the term "STREAM" refers to a single QUIC STREAM frame.
+This document also uses the term "RTP stream" or "RTCP streams" as a short form of "a series of RTP packets" or "a series of RTCP packets", the term "RoQ stream" as a short form of "one or more RTP packets encapsulated in QUIC streams" and the term "media stream" as a short form of "a series of one or more media samples".

 Packet diagrams in this document use the format defined in {{Section 1.3 of RFC9000}} to illustrate the order and size of fields.